thecosignstudio/process/_chapters/02-research-and-concept.md

 - Have you conducted market research?
 - Do you have a market niche?

-#### Money
+#### Business model
 - How you want to fund your business in the future?

-#### Business model
 - Business strategy
     - Do you have one?
     - Desired pricing model?
-(Benchmark?)
     - Market strategy?
-        - Digital marketing
+    - Digital marketing?
-    - Content strategy
+    - Content strategy?
     - Offline strategy?
 - Digital strategy?
     - How to tell about your product online?
     - Success stories, case studies